react-cosmos/react-cosmos/README.md

 #### Cosmos(props)

 The _Cosmos_ namespace itself is a function.
-It's how you instantiate a Component from the Cosmos namespace.
+It's how you instantiate a Component from the Cosmos.components namespace.

 ```js
 Cosmos({